 Furry Rabbit Ears

 These are an absolute favorite of Wally’s, and they’re a great alternative to the cow ears for dogs who have a food sensitivity towards beef.

-I typically buy them freeze-dried from Vital Essentials on Amazon.
-A 6 piece bag costs $10.97.
+I used to buy them freeze-dried from Vital Essentials on Amazon.

-Tip: Save 10% on your Raw Feeding Miami order with my referral discount link.
+Tip: Remember to save 10% on your first Raw Feeding Miami order with my referral discount link.

 Furry Rabbit Feet

 Hare Today also carries furry dehydrated rabbit feet.

 Real Dog has air-dried lamb ears as part of their single-ingredient treats in their monthly subscription boxes.

 Of course you can also feed rabbit in its entirety, fur included.
 This option is either available ground or whole.